felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 "Wait, what?"

 *Learning anxiety*.
-Those two words resonated with emotions I had been experiencing for so long.
+Those two words echoed in my mind and shed a light on some uncomfortable emotions I had been experiencing for so long.
 What was that all about?
 How had I never heard of this before?

 I searched online for more information about this condition and, sure